swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

   * Relatives (for adult patients with permanent incapability of judgement (to be confirmed by a physician))
   * Retrospective (for adult patients incapable to give written informed consent for medical reasons before enrolment - they should be retrospectively consented as soon as possible after transplantation)

 Multiple types of consents are possible.
-For example for the patient 90000033, note how the consent of this patient changed from "Absent (awaiting)" to "Present" who you can see as documented in the *Consent history* and also color coded (reminder: each color has a specific meaning, see :ref:`consent` for more details).
+For example for the patient 90000033, note how the consent of this patient changed from "Absent (awaiting)" to "Present" who you can see as documented in the *Consent history* and also color coded (reminder: each color has a specific meaning, see :doc:`consent` for more details).
 The dates of the different consents are also indicated.

 .. image:: ConsentChange.png